rocketengineer1982/pydoctor-symlink-fix/README.rst

 This is the last major release to support Python 3.7.

-* Drop support for Python 3.6
+* Drop support for Python 3.6.
-* Add support for Python 3.12
+* Add support for Python 3.12 and Python 3.13.
+* Astor is no longer a requirement starting at Python 3.9.
 * `ExtRegistrar.register_post_processor()` now supports a `priority` argument that is an int.
   Highest priority callables will be called first during post-processing.
 * Fix too noisy ``--verbose`` mode (suppres some ambiguous annotations warnings).